Information for road safety professionals

 In addition to the electronic action pack, you can order low-cost hard copy resources for your activities.

-To help you brand a photo call, Brake provides low-cost promotional resources, including balloons and t-shirts.
+- Raise awareness of local initiatives through a media photo call and press release.
+A template is provided in the action pack and to help you brand a photo call, Brake offers low-cost promotional resources, such as t-shirts.
 We can customise these with your branding if you let us know in advance.

 Run partnership community awareness activities